Introducing…

 I post new poems to my blog.

-I won the BBC New Voices competition 2019 from which I had my own radio show on BBCTees.
+I was one of the BBC New Voices and had my own radio show on BBCTees.

 email: blackbritishfiction@gmail.com